jonathanyeh0723/graphite-and-grafana/README.md

 ### Types of Metrics

-As we knew, the StatsD
+As we knew, the StatsD server implements a protocol where data is understood in the form of the following:

 ```
 <bucket>:<value>|<metric_type>